jc-SpaceXp/cNES/readme.md

 Balloon Fight_.

-cNES is the result of me wanting to get more experienced with _C_ and to work on some sort of computer architechture project.
-I settled on the NES due to the exntensive doumentation, especially that of the CPU and the [meduim article](https://medium.com/@fogleman/i-made-an-nes-emulator-here-s-what-i-learned-about-the-original-nintendo-2e078c9b28fe) by fogleman.
-There is already a plethera of NES projects online, so I wanted to make this project mine and to not abandon the project or copy code; whilst learning about the hardware.
+cNES is the result of me wanting to get more experienced with _C_ and to work on some sort of computer architecture project.
+I settled on the NES due to the extensive documentation, especially that of the CPU and the [meduim article](https://medium.com/@fogleman/i-made-an-nes-emulator-here-s-what-i-learned-about-the-original-nintendo-2e078c9b28fe) by fogleman.
+There is already a plethora of NES projects online, so I wanted to make this project mine and to not abandon the project or copy code; whilst learning about the hardware.
 Its been a challenge and the result so far is an emulator that isn't perfect but one I'm proud of!